oogles/djem/docs/topics/ajax.rst

 With the exception of ``safe``, as noted above, :class:`AjaxResponse` accepts and supports all arguments of ``JsonResponse``.

+.. versionadded:: 0.4
+    :class:`AjaxResponse`

 Usage
 -----

-This simple example demontrates how :class:`AjaxResponse` can be used with the messages framework:
+This simple example demonstrates how :class:`AjaxResponse` can be used with the messages framework:

 .. code-block:: python